 Gateway Green

-The Gateway Green project in Portland’s eastside Gateway neighborhood is an outgrowth of several planning studies and the collective grassroots efforts of a growing number of community stakeholders.
+The Gateway Green project in Portland’s eastside Gateway neighborhood was an outgrowth of several planning studies and the collective grassroots efforts of a number of community stakeholders.

-The project area consists of highly visible but underutilized open space surrounded by the confluence of I-84 and I-205 (35 acres) and the adjoining publicly-owned, but practically inaccessible, open spaces on the eastern flanks of Rocky Butte (totaling an additional 95+ acres).
+The project area consisted of highly visible but underutilized open space surrounded by the confluence of I-84 and I-205 (35 acres) and the adjoining publicly-owned, but practically inaccessible, open spaces on the eastern flanks of Rocky Butte (totaling an additional 95 acres).
 The Gateway Green Vision Plan is the result of several planning efforts.
-The project team will work together to implement components of this plan including on how best to develop, operate, and maintain these open space areas for the benefit of local and regional users.
+The project team worked together to implement components of this plan, including plans to develop, operate, and maintain these open space areas for the benefit of local and regional users.

 Objectives